geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 I mean, it's not, yeah, this isn't like some, right,

 ##### **Geohot** [[00:51:00](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3060)]
-this isn't, this doesn't violate the tiny grad, like,
+this isn't, this doesn't violate the tinygrad, like,

 ##### **Geohot** [[00:51:05](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3065)]
 one of the goals is to never have abstractions that leak.